-Accommodation ranges from luxury hotel, guesthouses to camping and home stay.
-All accommodation is on same sex twin-sharing (couples double-room).
-Sometimes there might a single occupancy in a double room.
+Accommodation ranges from a luxury hotel, guesthouses to camping and homestay.
+All accommodation is on same-sex twin-sharing (couples double-room).
+Sometimes there might be a single occupancy in a double room.

 7. Single Rooms are provided on Supplement costs.

-8. Documents require for Ride Riders must bring with them appropriate travel insurance and documents as follows:
+8. Documents required for Ride Riders must bring with them appropriate travel insurance and documents as follows:

 a.
 Full Motorcycle License – valid

 c.
 You are required to bring your travel insurance policy with you on tour.
 Please print off a photocopy and keep it safe.
 As well as the address of your travel insurance company.
 Riders are requested to hand over the insurance numbers and addresses to our guide.

 d.
 Without these documents, you will not be able to take part in your chosen tour (safety is our primary concern).

 If you need to cancel your booking, please do so in writing.
 If your cancellation is received more than eight weeks before your departure date, 30% of your deposit will be refunded.
 If cancellation is received less than eight weeks before the departure date, there will be no refund.